Nordix/xcluster/ovl/network-topology/README.md

 # Xcluster/ovl - network-topology

-* Network topologies in xcluster
+Various network topology setups are defined in this ovl.

 Keywords: topology, DAD (multilan_router)

-Various network topology setups are defined in this ovl.

 The maintenance network 0 (eth0) is alway setup but is not shown here.